 Use of these mortality tables reasonably reflects the actual USS experience but also provides an element of conservatism to allow for further small improvements in mortality rates.
+The CMI 2009 projections with a 1.25% per annum long term rate were also adopted.
 The assumed life expectations on retirement at age 65 are:

-Males (females) currently aged 65 22.8 (24.8) years Males (females) currently aged 45 24.0 (25.9) years
+Males (females) currently aged 65 23.7 (25.6) years Males (females) currently aged 45 25.5 (27.6) years

-At the valuation date, the market value of the assets of the scheme was £28,842.6m and the value of the value of the scheme's technical provisions was £28,135.3m leaving a surplus of £707.3m.
-The assets therefore were sufficient to cover 103% of the benefits, which had accrued to members after allowing for expected future increases in earnings.
+At the valuation date, the market value of the assets of the scheme was £32,433.5m and the value of the scheme's technical provisions was £35,343.7m leaving a shortfall of £2,910.2m.
+The assets therefore were sufficient to cover 92% of the benefits, which had accrued to members after allowing for expected future increases in earnings.

 The actuary also valued the scheme on a number of other bases as at the valuation date.
-On the scheme's historic gilts basis, using a valuation rate of interest in respect of past service liabilities of 4.4% per annum (the expected return on gilts) the funding level was approximately 71%.
-Under the Pension Protection Fund regulations introduced by the Pensions Act 2004 it was 107% funded; on a buy out basis (i.e. assuming the Scheme had discontinued on the valuation date) the assets would have been approximately 79% of the amount necessary to secure all the USS benefits with an insurance company; and using FRS17 formula as if USS was a single employer scheme, using a AA bond discount rate of 6.5% per annum based on spot yields, the actuary estimated that the funding level at 31 March 2008 was 104%.
+On the scheme's historic gilts basis, using a valuation rate of interest in respect of past service liabilities of 4.4% per annum (the expected return on gilts) the funding level was approximately 68%.
+Under the Pension Protection Fund regulations introduced by the Pensions Act 2004 it was 93% funded; on a buy out basis (i.e. assuming the Scheme had discontinued on the valuation date) the assets would have been approximately 57% of the amount necessary to secure all the USS benefits with an insurance company; and using FRS 17 formula as if USS was a single employer scheme, using a AA bond discount rate of 5.5% per annum based on spot yields, the actuary estimated that the funding level at 31st March 2011 was 82%.